 Whitney Humphreys’ art predominantly takes the form of collage.
 These paper-based works are often monumental in size and deal with themes of femininity and the construction of identity.
 Her current work critiques our frequently harmful relationships with the ever-present technology in our lives.

-Shirin Kalatbari’s work draws on such media as photography, painting, sculpture, sound, and video to create immersive environments that cast critical light on ongoing repercussions of colonizing forces.
+Shirin Khalatbari’s work draws on such media as photography, painting, sculpture, sound, and video to create immersive environments that cast critical light on ongoing repercussions of colonizing forces.

 Heesoo Kwon | University of California, Berkeley